detailnet/denner-public-api-spec/postman/README.md

 - [Setup global variables](#setup-global-variables) (For the moment needed only for production environments).
 - Choose an environment.
 - Run requests.

-> <a name="initial-setup-note"></a>Important: If you already have the collection into your Postman application, you should first remove it before import.
-> If not, the latest collection (copy) you import will change all collection reference UUID's, making the future commit/merge unreadable.

 #### Collection data